 14.1 Where an employee wishes to take up secondary employment or a voluntary position which necessitates a minimum commitment and is akin to employment save for the provision of wages (i.e. local councillor, retained fire fighter, special constable, RNLI Officer and such like), permission must be obtained from the Board of Directors via the Headteacher of the academy where they are employed.
-In the case of the Headteacher, permission must be obtained from the Board of Directors via the Board of Directors via the Executive Headteacher.
+In the case of the Headteacher, permission must be obtained from the Board of Directors via the Executive Headteacher.